smart-data-models/dataModel.Weather/WeatherObserved/doc/spec_FR.md

         type: Property
         units: w/m2
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     streamGauge:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-The water level surface elevation observed by Hydrometric measurement sensors, namely a [Stream Gauge](https://en.wikipedia.org/wiki/Stream_gauge) expressed in centimeters.
-Units:''centimeters'''
+      description: 'The water level surface elevation observed by Hydrometric measurement sensors, namely a [Stream Gauge](https://en.wikipedia.org/wiki/Stream_gauge) expressed in centimeters'
       minimum: 0
       type: number
       x-ngsi: